 This table shows historic rates and trends of British Pound Sterling to Danish Krone over periods upto 10 years.

 |1 Year||+2.1%||8.4730||15 Oct 2018|

 *For period to 15-Oct 21UTC when GBP/DKK was 8.6531

 You can use our GBP interactive charts to check GBPDKK historic trends.

 When determining the best time to make a foreign exchange transaction, in this case the GBP vs DKK, you should pay attention to the recent market trends for both currencies.

 British Pound Sterling (GBP)

-Pound valuations will continue to fluctuate based on No-deal, Deal and Remain probabilities.
+On October 11 the pound had a large one-day rise against the Euro with signs that the EU and UK could still get a Brexit deal ahead of the October 31 deadline.
+Pound valuations will continue to fluctuate based on Brexit No-deal, Deal and Remain probabilities.
 No-deal prospects may increase if, as is widely expected, ardent Brexiteer Boris Johnson becomes the UK’s next prime minister.
 However, some banks argue that Johnson’s appointment would make little difference to no-deal or remain probabilities.

 The pound is unlikely to receive much in the way of meaningful respite until November, analysts say, when hopefully the UK-EU Brexit arrangement, or lack thereof, is known (Boris Johnson insists that the UK will not seek any further Article 50 extensions beyond the October-31 deadline).